Not to mention "Heroes" by David Bowie as the "tunnel song."

 Charlie's anguished call to Candace, where he flatly asks if he's responsible for his aunt's passing.

-What Do You Mean, It's Not for Kids?: Because "family-friendly" actress Emma Watson appears here doesn't mean the film wasn't (briefly) rated R for "teen drug and alcohol use, and some sexual references" (it would be re-certified with a PG-13 certificate a few months before its release).
+What Do You Mean, It's Not for Kids?: Just because "family-friendly" actress Emma Watson appears here, it doesn't mean the film wasn't (briefly) rated R for "teen drug and alcohol use, and some sexual references" (it would be re-certified with a PG-13 certificate a few months before its release).